Malón (band): 1995–1998: Early years and first albums

 Various internal conflicts led to the dissolution of Hermética in late of 1994.
-Claudio O'Connor, Antonio Romano and Claudio Strunz created Malón, with bassist Carlos Kuadrado.
+Claudio O'Connor, Antonio Romano and Claudio Strunz created Malón, with bassist Karlos Cuadrado.
 They played their first gig at Cemento.
 Meanwhile, Ricardo Iorio, the fourth member of Hermética, formed the band Almafuerte, which has a sharp rivalry with Malón.

 In 1995, the band released their first studio album, Espíritu combativo ("Combative Spirit").
 They released their second album, Justicia o resistencia ("Justice or Resistance"), a year later.
 In October 1997, the band played at the 20th Anniversary of Madres de Plaza de Mayo, in Ferrocarril Oeste Stadium, with León Gieco, Divididos, Las Pelotas, La Renga, Los Piojos, A.N.I.M.A.L., Attaque 77, Actitud María Marta and Todos Tus Muertos, among others.
 By the end of that year they published their first live album Resistencia viva ("'Live Resistance'").

 In early 1998, the band split-up, and Claudio O'Connor decided to form a side project, O'Connor, which soon becomes his main priority.
 Consequently, Malon played for the last time at a benefit concert in 1999, and Malón officially disbanded that year.